Tema159/LitePM/README.md

 # Overview

-LitePM is a simple plugin for private messages, focused on SMP projects (compatible with the Spigot core and higher)
+LitePM is a simple Minecraft plugin for private messages, focused on SMP projects (compatible with the Spigot core and higher)

 # Main features

 ✅ Unique color palette of nicknames, facilitating navigation in the chat stream

+✅ Support specifying multiple targets for receiving a message.
+Example: /m [ player1 player2 player3 ] message

 ✅ Interactive messages with the ability to click